konradsikorski/RdpProtocolHandler/README.md

 `rdp://<remote.server.address>,<param1>,<param2>,...`

-Each parameter in the uri is separatet by comma `,`.
+Each parameter in the uri is separated by comma `,`.
 First parameter is always the remote server address.
-Other parameters are exactly the same
+Other parameters are exactly the same which mstsc.exe use (except the rdp file path).
+To see all parameters for mstsc.exe run following command:

+`mstsc /?`

+#### Examples
+Run Remote Desktop with specific window width and hight

+`rdp://remote.server.address,/w:600,/h:400`

+Run Remote Desktop using all monitors

+`rdp://remote.server.address,/multimon`

 ## RDP Protocol Handler parameters
 `rdpProtocoleHandler.exe [/install] [/uninstall] [/log] [/help] [/?]`